The Scientific Committee

 Zysla BELLIAT

 Adjunct lecturer at Panthéon Assas University.
 After obtaining a DEA (Master of Advanced Studies) in statistics at Paris-Orsay University, Zysla Belliat worked in the surveys and research department at ESOP and at Ipsos, in the media and strategic planning department at the advertising agency FCA!BMZ, and then in the research and econometrics departments of the media agencies Initiative, Omnicom Media Group and Aegis.
-In 2014, she founded MMZ Conseil, an independent media, marketing and optimisation consultancy which she herself runs.
-She is also an adjunct lecturer in the management sciences department at Paris 2 Panthéon-Assas University and honorary president of IREP, having previously served as its president from 2010 to 2016.

 Jean CHICHE